Maximum Coverage $k$-Antichains and Chains: A Greedy Approach: Limitations of Greedy on Chains/Paths and Antichains

-\begin{lemma}[\Cref{thm:upperBoundCoverage}, part II] For every $k\ge 2$, there exists a DAG, such that $k$ \texttt{greedy} antichains cover only $3/4$ of $\alpha_k$. \end{lemma} \begin{proof} We divide this proof into two parts: first, we give two instances, for $k=2$ and $k=3$, of DAGs such that $k$ greedy antichains cover only 3/4 of $\alpha_k$.
+\begin{restatable}[\Cref{thm:upperBoundCoverage}, part II]{lemma}{UpperBoundCoverageII} For every $k\ge 2$, there exists a DAG, such that $k$ \texttt{greedy} antichains cover at most $(3/4)\alpha_k$ vertices in the worst case. \end{restatable} \begin{proof} We divide this proof into two parts: first, we give two instances, for $k=2$ and $k=3$, of DAGs such that $k$ \texttt{greedy} antichains cover at most $(3/4)\alpha_k$ vertices.
 Secondly, we combine these two instances to create an instance for any k.
 Let $G_2$ be an instance for $k=2$ and $G_3$ be an instance where $k=3$.
 See \Cref{fig:upperBoundCoverage-II} for $G_2$ and $G_3$.
-In the $G_2$ instance, $\alpha_2$ covers all 16 vertices by selecting both rows. \texttt{Greedy}, however, covers $8+4 =12$ vertices by selecting the 4 left vertices from the top row and 4 right vertices from the bottom row in the first round, then 4 more vertices in the second round.
-This gives us the ratio of $12/16=3/4$ for $k=2$.
-In the $G_3$ instance, $\alpha_3$ covers all 27 vertices by selecting each of the three rows. \texttt{Greedy}, however, covers $9+6+4=19$ vertices by selecting the blue, red, yellow antichains, in this order.
-This gives us the ratio of $19/27 < 3/4$ for $k=3$.
+In the $G_i$ instance, for $i=2,3$, $\alpha_i = |V(G_i)|$ by selecting $i$ rows. \texttt{greedy}, however, covers $8+4 =12$ vertices in $G_2$ by selecting the blue and red antichains in this order, and covers $9+6+4=19$ vertices in $G_3$ by selecting the blue, red, yellow antichains, in this order.
+This gives us the ratio of $12/16=3/4$ for $k=2$ and $19/27 < 3/4$ for $k=3$.